25 Best Google Apps in 2026 to Save Time and Get More Done

 PlatformsAndroid, iOS, Web

-If you are looking for a to-do list Google app to manage ALL your tasks, Google Tasks is one of the best apps for Android.
+If you are looking for a to-do list app to manage ALL your tasks, Google Tasks is one of the best Android apps.

 With this app, you can add, edit, and check off tasks from your phone, computer, or tablet.
 They will all be in sync.